-The Bank of New York Mellon, The Bank of New York Mellon SA/NV, Luxembourg Branch and The Bank of New York Mellon, London Branch will the appointed as the paying agents, transfer agents and registrar.
-Bank Indonesia may at any time appoint additional or other paying agents, transfer agents and registrar, provided the while the debt securities are outstanding Bank Indonesia will (i) in the case of debt securities which are specified to be held through Euroclear and/or Clearstream, maintain a transfer agent and registrar in Luxembourg and a paying agent in the City of London, England and (ii) in the case of debt securities which are specified to be held through DTC, maintain a transfer agent, registrar and paying agent in The City of New York.
+The Bank of New York Mellon, The Bank of New York Mellon SA/NV, Luxembourg Branch and The Bank of New York Mellon, London Branch will tappointed as the paying agents, transfer agents and registrar.
+Bank Indonesia may at any time appoint additional or other paying agents, transfer agents and in respect of registered debt securities, registrars and terminate the appointment of those or any paying agents, transfer agents and registrar, provided the while the debt securities are outstanding Bank Indonesia will (i) in the case of debt securities which are specified to be held through Euroclear and/of Clearstream, maintain a transfer agent and registrar in Luxembourg and a paying agent in the City of London, England and (ii) in the case of debt securities which are specified to be held through DTC, maintain a transfer agent, registrar and paying agent in The City of New York.
 If the relevant debt securities are listed on the Singapore Stock Exchange and the rules of such exchange so require, Bank Indonesia will maintain a paying agent in Singapore.